Knowledge Hub

 Learn where low-code helps: forms, approvals, automation, reporting and simple apps.
 The value is not just building quickly; it is solving practical business problems.

 Power BI is closer to reporting and insight.
 Data engineering is closer to pipelines, storage and reliability.
-Choose based on whether you prefer analysis or infrastructure.
+Choose based on whether a learner prefers analysis or infrastructure.

 Why requirements matter